VittorioGatto/2021_ORTA_Stochastic_single-allocation_hub_location/README.md

 ```
 ## Generator.c

-_**Generator.c**_  is used to generate subset of the dataset starting from 200 nodes.
+_**Generator.c**_  is used to generate subset of the data set starting from 200 nodes.

-The generated datasets will be used as the instances for our problem.
+The generated data sets will be used as the instances for our problem.